The Goal of Emotional Regulation is Not Quiet, Compliant Kids

 Recently a Black parent shared with me, “Oh, it’s clear that my son’s anger scares his teachers.
 I know he is still learning how to handle it…we all are.
 But honestly?
 How can he not be rageful right now?”

 It is clear that the formative lessons our kids learn about emotions and behavior are not just shaped by our individual family systems.
 They are also formed by race, class, and gender in distinct ways that differ across contexts.
 We don’t have to look far for painful examples from the research.
-For example, a study from the Yale University Child Study Center found that Black and Brown children were more likely to be met with expulsions and suspensions even as early as preschool for the same emotions and behaviors that white children are given space and support for.
+For example, a study from the Yale University Child Study Center found that Black and Brown children were more likely to be met with expulsions and suspensions even as early as preschool for the same emotions and behaviors that White children are given space and support for.
 Boys who show more emotions or vulnerability are more likely to be the target of bullying behaviors.
 Girls are not expected to be angry but instead rewarded for being compliant and kind no matter what, a rigid gender norm that is associated with relationship violence and abuse.

 We need to be clear on the goal.

 Big feelings are certainly messy, frustrating, and even overwhelming sometimes – for both kids and adults alike.
 Emotions can be especially big and volatile in early childhood and on through adolescence because the part of the brain that helps kids handle them is under construction.
 Kids rely on caring adults to help them practice the skills of emotional regulation as their brains grow and develop.
 Since the emotional rollercoaster can get pretty wild, we need to be clear on the goal of coaching so we don’t get off track.
-The aim is NOT to squash or punish big feelings.
-The goal is NOT to raise quiet and compliant kids.
+The aim is not to squash or punish big feelings.
+The goal is not to raise quiet and compliant kids.

 Emotional regulation is not the same thing as following the rules.